shidarin/cdl_convert/README.md

 - **MediaRef URI behavior has changed** - Previously, MediaRef URIs could be impacted based on the OS you were running cdl_convert on. cdl_convert now attempts to maintain the original os behavior which wrote the URI to start with.
+- **SatNode XML tag default changed** - The default XML element tag for Saturation nodes has changed from `SATNode` to `SatNode` for consistency with `SOPNode` naming.
+Use `--sat-tag SATNode` to maintain legacy behavior.

 **New Features:**